INSIGHT WORKPLACE SAFETY

 12.2 The termination of the Contract (howsoever arising) will be without prejudice to any rights and remedies which may have accrued to either party.

 12.3 Any Conditions which impliedly have effect after termination or expiry will continue to be enforceable notwithstanding termination or expiry.

 12.4 If the Client wishes to transfer medical records to another health professional or organisation on termination or expiry of this Agreement, the Client shall notify IWH within 15 (fifteen) working days of the termination or expiry of this Agreement.
 In the absence of any other specific agreement in this regard within this Agreement, IWH shall then be entitled to charge the Client a fee for transferring such records of £5.00 (five pounds) per paper record, plus costs of transportation of such records, exclusive of VAT.
-IWH will transfer any medical records already in an electronic / digital format to the authorised transferee for a fee of £250.00 (Two Hundred and Fifty pounds).
+IWH will transfer any medical records already in an electronic / digital format to the authorised transferee for a fee of £250.00 (Two Hundred and Fifty pounds) for up to 100 records, £500.00 (Five Hundred Pounds) for more than 100 records but less than 200 records and £1250.00 (One Thousand two hundred and fifty pounds) for over 200 records.
 See Schedule 1 for the costs related to digitalisation of medical records upon contract implementation.

-10.4 If IWH receives no notification under Clause 10.3, IWH shall store such medical records until the Client notifies the details of an appropriate health professional or organisation to IWH.
-IWH shall be entitled to charge the Client a storage fee of £10.00 (ten pounds) per record per year (or part thereof), exclusive of VAT.
+12.5 If IWH receives no notification under Clause 12.4, IWH shall store such medical records until the Client notifies the details of an appropriate heath professional or organisation to IWH.
+IWH shall be entitled to charge the client a storage fee of £10.00 (ten pounds) per record per year (or part thereof), exclusive of VAT.
 Upon expiry of a 50 (fifty) year period, IWH shall be entitled to destroy such records.

 13 FORCE MAJEURE